TapwaveZodiac/novelaiUKB/docs/Glossary.md

 A finetuned version of the GPT-J 6B model.
 It is superior in creative performance to Calliope, but more expensive to train and run.
 It is used by NovelAI during the Beta stage.

+## SMEA

+*Image Generation*

+A setting which applies Euler Ancestral Sampling *per step* rather than once, refining the generation of an image.
+More useful for large canvases than it is for smaller ones.

 ## Stable Diffusion